-Man who set fire to a French cathedral is arrested for killing a Catholic priest, prosecutors say
+Man who set fire to a French cathedral is arrested in the killing of a Catholic priest, prosecutors say

 “Notre Dame is our history, our literature, our imagination,” he said.

-And in 2016, two followers of the Islamic State entered a church in Normandy and killed an 85-year-old priest who was celebrating morning mass.
+And in 2016, two followers of the Islamic State entered a church in Normandy and killed an 85-year-old priest who was celebrating morning Mass.

 Prosecutors on Monday said they were not investigating Maire’s killing as an act of terrorism.